winkj/arduino-sdp/README.md

+# This repository is deprecated; the latest version can be found at https://github.com/sensirion/arduino-sdp

 # Arduino library for Sensirion SDP3x and SDP8xx series

 This is an unofficial library for Sensirion SDP3x and SDP8xx sensors.
 Both 500Pa